ginomessmer/intro-to-docker/README.md

 2. Type in all Dockerfile commands that are required for your image in there.
 You'll start with `FROM node:alpine` and end with `CMD <todo, something that starts your Angular app>`.
    - **Hint**: for all the run commands, try to think about all the commands that you use to _build_ your Angular app _locally_ and map them as individual `RUN` instructions.
 It's easier than you think.
    - You can check down below for common Angular commands
-3. Once you've finalized your Dockerfile, build your brand new Docker image: `docker build -t fancyimage .`
+3. Once you've finalized your Dockerfile, open your command line in the project directory and build your brand new Docker image: `docker build -t fancyimage .`
 4. Wait until it has built the image.
 If you encounter build errors, your Dockerfile most likely needs fixing.
 But don't give up, it's all about trial and error.
 5. When it has successfully built the image, you are ready to run a new container based on the image and visit your Angular site: `docker run -p 8080:4200 --rm --name fancycontainer fancyimage`
    - `-p 8080:4200` tells which ports to expose from the container to the host (`external port : internal port`).